jammastergirish/addition_helix/README.md

 ### Step 6 — Visualise the 3D helix

-Take the three directions for `(cos(2πa/10), sin(2πa/10), a)` —
-QR-orthonormalize them — project `H` onto the 3D frame.
-Plot.
+Same idea but with three directions: `cos(2πa/10)`, `sin(2πa/10)`, and the linear axis `a`.
+Orthonormalise them (same Gram-Schmidt procedure as above, just on three vectors instead of two), project `H` onto the resulting 3D frame, and plot.

-You should see a helix that winds once per 10 integers and rises along the linear axis.
+You should see a helix that winds once per 10 integers around the two circle axes and rises along the linear axis.
 This is the iconic Figure 1 of the paper.

 ### The three saved figures